tomwhite007/angular2cli1/README.md

 ## Services
 Services - (like Angular 1)
-* are the best place to put globall variables / objects / functions
+* are the best place to put global variables / objects / functions
 * are the best place to talk to servers with http, etc.
 ```
 ng generate service my-new-service